Construction of Hierarchically Semi-Separable matrix Representation using Adaptive Johnson-Lindenstrauss Sketching: Preliminaries

 \subsection{Notation}

-Throughout this paper we denote a matrix as $A \in \C^{m \times n}$ unless otherwise stated.
-We let a random \textit{sketching operator} be denoted as $R^T \in \R^{n \times d}$ and vectors $x \in \R^n$.
-We refer to $S = AR^T$ as a \textit{sketch} of the matrix $A$.
-Sketching is the process of applying $R^T$ to $A$ on the right, computing $AR^T$.
+We denote a matrix as $A \in \C^{m \times n}$.
+We let a random \textit{sketching operator} be denoted as $R \in \R^{n \times d}$ and vectors $x \in \R^n$.
+We refer to $S = AR$ as a \textit{sketch} of the matrix $A$.
+Sketching is the process of applying $R$ to $A$ on the right, computing $AR$.
 We use $\log$ to represent the logarithm with base $e$.
 We let $\norm{A},\; \norm{x}$ be the matrix and vector two-norm respectively.
 We let $\norm{A}_F$ represent the Frobenius norm of a matrix.
 We define $[n] = (1:n) = \{1,...n\}$ to be the set of integers from one to $n$.
-To represent indexing a row, column or sub-block of our matrix we use MATLAB notation.
-Where lower case $i,\;j$ represent individual entries and upper case $I,\;J$ represent index sets.
+We use MATLAB notation to represent indexing a row, a column or a sub-block of our matrix, where lower case $(i,\;j)$ represents individual entries and upper case $(I,\;J)$ represents index sets.
 For example $A(i,j)$ is entry $(i,j)$ of matrix $A$, $A(i,:)$ is row $i$ of matrix $A$ and $A(I,J)$ is the sub-block of $A$ containing the rows in index set $I$ and columns in index set $J$.
 In the theory section to compress this notation we use $A_{i:}$ to represent the row $i$ of matrix $A$ and $A_{:j}$ to represent column $j$ of matrix $A$.
 When computing a QR factorization for a matrix $A$ we let $A = Q \Omega$ where $Q$ is an orthogonal matrix and $\Omega$ is upper triangular.
-An interpolative decomposition of a matrix $A$ with rank $r$ is computed as $A = A(:,J)U$ where $J$ is an index set of size $r$ and $U$ is an $r \times n$ matrix containing an $r \times r$ identity block.
+An interpolative decomposition of a matrix $A$ with rank $r$ is computed as $A \approx A(:,J)U$ where $J$ is an index set of size $r$ and $U$ is an $r \times n$ matrix containing an $r \times r$ identity block.
 Finally, the projection operator onto a matrix $S$ is defined as $P_S = SS^\dagger$.